 The majority of Erin’s time as a prosecutor was spent on homicide investigations and trials.
 Erin routinely responded to active crime scenes, and developed a particular interest and expertise in applying emerging DNA technology to cold case investigations, including probabilistic genotyping and genetic genealogy.
 In her final two years as a prosecutor she supervised the homicide unit.
 In that role she continued her own trial practice while also overseeing a team of highly skilled prosecutors.
 Together, they responded to crime scenes, managed ongoing investigations, attended autopsies, and worked with law enforcement to ensure that justice was fairly applied to all offenders and the voices of victims were always heard.

 Erin was involved in several high-profile cases and investigations including the scene response, investigation, and trial and conviction of the 2006 mass shooting at the Jewish Federation of Greater Seattle; the crime scene response and homicide investigations in the Capitol Hill Organized Protest (CHOP) zone in the summer of 2020; and the investigation and filing of criminal charges using genetic genealogy for the 1991 murder of Federal Way High School student Sarah Yarborough.

 Erin transitioned to civil litigation in 2020 and has taken on a variety of cases to include medical malpractice defense, wrongful death, product liability and tort cases, and defending cities and counties in personal injury and use of force litigation.

 Erin was raised as the daughter of a United States Marine.
-She moved every few years to military bases around the country before returning to North Carolina to attend Duke University and earn her B.A. in political science.
-She obtained her law degree at Tulane University, and now calls the Pacific Northwest home.
+She lived all over the United States and abroad before returning to North Carolina to attend Duke University and earn her B.A. in political science.
+She obtained her law degree at Tulane University.
+She now calls the Pacific Northwest home.